Minds-On-Design-Lab/Statamic-Plugin-GivingImpact/README.md

 ## Overview

-An Statamic plugin to interact with Giving Impact &trade;.
+A Statamic plugin to interact with Giving Impact &trade;.
 Giving Impact is an online fundraising platform driven by a thoughtful API to allow designers and developers to deliver customized online donation experiences for Non-profits easily, affordable, and flexibly.

 For more about Giving Impact and to view our full documentation and learning reasources please visit [givingimpact.com](http://givingimpact.com)